gcunhase/PaperNotes/notes/whyselfattention.md

 ### Contributions
 * Empirically testing of long-range dependency strength with subject-verb agreement task -> no evidence that Transformers or CNNs are better than RNNs in this regard
-* Empirically show that the number of attention heads in Transformer impact its ability to capture long-distance dependencies
+* Empirically shows that the number of attention heads in Transformer impact its ability to capture long-distance dependencies
-* Empirically show that Transformers excel at word sense disambiguation (WSD) task -> strong semantic feature extractors
+* Empirically shows that Transformers excel at word sense disambiguation (WSD) task -> strong semantic feature extractors

 ### Key Points
 * Paper motivation:
     * Transformer achieved SoTA in many MT tasks according to BLEU score.
     * But is BLEU score that reliable?
         * Coarse-grained, not refined
         * "Offers no insight as to which aspects of translation are improved by different architectures"
         * "Does not correlate well with the targeted evaluation of long-range distance interactions." -> "due to the locality of BLEU, which only measures on the level of n- grams"

 * Statement: CNNs and self-attention models outperformed RNNs in NMT tasks

-* Hypothesis 1 (transformer authors):
+* Hypothesis 1 (Transformer authors):
     * CNNs and self-attention networks are better than RNNs at modeling **long-range dependency** due to shorter connecting path between co-dependent elements
         * Based on theoretical argument, not empirically tested (this paper aims to test it)
     * Task used for testing: **subject-verb agreement**
     * Conclusion: self-attentional networks and CNNs do not outperform RNNs